 If you have achieved a smooth surface, get your wood glue and squeeze a small amount on the area that needs filling or bonding.

-It is recommended for a small amount of glue so that the drying and curing time of the glue is shorter.
+You may be wondering why I suggest using just small amount of glue.
+Well, that way, the drying and curing time of the glue is shorter.

 A thicker amount of glue takes longer to bond, while a thin application takes only 2 – 3 minutes before it dries completely.

 To ensure a solid and strong bond, press the wood or apply pressure for at least 6 minutes.
-You can use a clamp or put heavy objects on top of it and make sure that the piece will not be moved until the surfaces are stable.
+Sometimes I’ll use a clamp, or if I’m feeling a bit old-school, I’ll just pile on some heavy books.
+Just make sure whatever you’re bonding doesn’t shift until it’s all set.

 If you are filling the split areas, let the surface dry for at least 24 hours or overnight to achieve the unbreakable and maximum bond of Krazy Glue.